World heavyweight champ Charr fails drugs test

 “Under the circumstances, we will unfortunately have to cancel the world title fight,” Charr told Cologne-based newspaper Express and his management confirmed the title defence was off to SID, an AFP subsidiary.

-"Two substances were founds in one of Manuel´s samples taken at a training camp on 31 August, which have been on the banned list for some time."
+“Two substances were found in one of Manuel’s samples taken at a training camp on 31 August, which have been on the banned list for some time.”

 He returned to the ring just seven months later, bearing the scars of the attack on his abdomen, but another setback followed earlier last year when both hips had to be replaced.